 This article is going to be updated frequently until it features all 32 chapters featured in the Living Sober PDF.
 Please check back for updates.

-The first chapter of the booklet starts with a disclaimer that its contents are not intended to offer a treatment plan for recovery from alcohol abuse.
+The Living Sober Chapter 1 starts with a disclaimer that its contents are not intended to offer a treatment plan for recovery from alcohol abuse.
 But while it does not serve as a replacement for the Big Book and Twelve and Twelve, it is a great supplement to the two rather traditional books.

 Drinking alcohol is influenced by daily habits, namely thinking habits and doing habits.
 Thinking habits are emotions and feelings felt inside by an individual while doing habits are behavioral patterns that have led to alcohol abuse.